mspnp/vnet-integrated-serverless-microservices/docs/distributed_telemetry.md

 ### Automatic telemetry gathering

 Once this environment is correctly configured, API Management will start adding a `request-id` header to the backend requests.
 The Azure Functions runtime will read this header and use it to create a `TraceContext` for the request.
 Any telemetry that the runtime logs associated with this request, will have the `operationId` and `parentId` set according to the incoming `request-id` header.
-This allows App Insights to correlate the Trace, Exception, and Request telemetry from the Azure Functions runtime with the Request telemetry from Azure API Management.
+This allows Application Insights to correlate the Trace, Exception, and Request telemetry from the Azure Functions runtime with the Request telemetry from Azure API Management.

 The NodeJS SDK for Application Insights can also apply automatic dependency gathering to certain libraries such as the mongo driver.
-We evaluated this in Project Newcastle but found that dependencies were logged inconsistently for the mongo API.
+We evaluated this but found that dependencies were logged inconsistently for the Mongo API.

-The SDK can also be configured to add required correlation headers to outgoing http requests.
+The SDK can also be configured to add required correlation headers to outgoing HTTP requests.
 This also didn’t work as expected in an Azure Function app, because the request state was not being set correctly per request.
-It also required us to create a new TelemetryClient for each request, which may lead to performance issues.
+It also required us to create a new `TelemetryClient` for each request, which may lead to performance issues.

 ### Manual Telemetry logging

 To fix these two issues, you need to

 1. manually track the dependency telemetry
-2. add required context headers to outgoing http requests.
+2. add required context headers to outgoing http requests

 To enable this, Azure Functions exposes a `traceContext` object on the context parameter passed to the Azure Functions execution.
-We extracted some code from the NodeJs SDK for Application Insights, and modified it to use this `traceContext` object to populate the neccesary variables and headers when logging a dependency telemetry or an outgoing request.
+We extracted some code from the NodeJS SDK for Application Insights, and modified it to use this `traceContext` object to populate the neccesary variables and headers when logging a dependency telemetry or an outgoing request.
 The `traceContext` is passed to the `controllerFactory` when a new controller is requested.
 You can see this in [`src/PatientTestsApi/CreatePatient/index.ts`](../src/PatientTestsApi/CreatePatient/index.ts):

 ```typescript
 const httpTrigger: AzureFunction = async function (context: Context, req: HttpRequest): Promise<void> {